ha0z1/idmp/plugins/browser-storage/README.md

 ## Notice

-Data persistence only supports string type `globalKey` and data structures that can be serialized by `JSON.stringify`
+- Data persistence only supports string type `globalKey` and data structures that can be serialized by `JSON.stringify`
+- If return value is `undefined` it will not be cached, you must return `null`